PentHertz/SoapyHarogic/README.md

 Before building, you must have the following installed on your system:

 - **SoapySDR Development Libraries**: libsoapysdr-dev
-- **Harogic HTRA API**: The libhtra_api.so library and the htra_api.h header file must be installed in a system path (e.g., /usr/local/lib/ and /usr/local/include/).
+- **Harogic HTRA API**: The libhtra_api.so library and the htra_api.h header file must be installed in a system path (e.g., /usr/local/lib/, /usr/local/include/, or in /opt/htraapi/***).
 - **CMake**: cmake
 - **A C++ Compiler**: g++